Mestizos in Mexico: Music

 The banda de viento is a musical ensemble primarily consisting of wind instruments, brass, and percussion.
 The history of Mexican mestizo music dates back to the mid-nineteenth century arrival of piston brass instruments, when communities tried to imitate military bands.

 Cuisine

-Mestizo cuisine combines produce such as corn, chili peppers, tomatoes, potatoes and fruits and brushes from the Americas with meat from turkeys, quail and fish.
-Europe introduced other meats (beef, pork, chicken, goat, and sheep), dairy products (especially cheese and milk), and rice.
-Sephardic Jewish cuisine, Asian and African influences also affected the indigenous cuisine.
+Mestizo cuisine combines produce such as corn, chili peppers, tomatoes, potatoes and fruits and brushes from the Americas with meat and produce from Europe such as beef and chicken, wheat, and many old world fruits.
+Prior to European contact, only meats such as turkeys, deer, quail and fish were consumed.
+Europe introduced other meats (such as pork, goat, and sheep), dairy products (especially cheese and milk), and rice into Mexican cuisine.

+African and Asian influences also minimally influenced Mexican cuisine.

 Mexican cuisine is an important aspect of the culture, social structure, and popular traditions of mestizo Mexico.
 An example of this blended cuisine is the use of mole for special occasions and holidays throughout the country.
 Traditional Mexican cuisine was added to UNESCO's Representative List of the Intangible Cultural Heritage of Humanity in 2010.